-Clickjacking is the most common technique used by hackers in such attacks. wherein the attacker Tricks the user into revealing confidential information and other account details required to spread the attack further.
+Clickjacking is the most common technique used by hackers to infect the target and spread the attack further, i.e the attacker tricks the user into revealing confidential information and other account details required to spread the attack further.

-Sometimes a user is unaware of what has just happened or in some case, a user can immediately detect it.
-There are a few things which everyone ought to be aware about this menace that can create havoc.
+Sometimes a user is unaware of what has just happened or in some case; a user can immediately detect it.
+There are a few things which everyone ought to be aware of this menace that can create havoc.

 #2.
-Its a malicious script which can virtually run on any website without the owner being aware or having the ability to stop it.
-These attacks have been a major cause of concern for many big companies and major websites like Facebook.
+It’s a malicious script which can virtually run on any website without the owner being aware or having the ability to stop it.
+These attacks have been a significant cause of concern for many big companies and major websites like Facebook.

 #3.
 Making the user believe that he is on the company website, clickjacking can create a mirror site and collect personal information.